InnocentBug/innocentbug.github.io/about.md

 ## Beyond Nature: Lego

 When I'm not out exploring nature, I enjoy spending my time building intricate Lego sets.
-It's a different kind of creation that allows me to exercise my creativity and problem-solving skills in a unique way.
+It's a different kind of creation that allows me to exercise my creativity and problem-solving skills in a unique and non-digital way.

+Pictures of our Lego sets coming soon...

 I hope you enjoy this glimpse into my world of adventure and creativity!